 Everyone is welcome to join the Club, which, contrary to some people’s ideas, is definitely not just for old people!
 We also welcome non-members at any of our meetings or outings, so why not come along a give us a try?
 We have a very varied programme each year.
 From late March until early December, we meet on the second and fourth Wednesdays of each month, either at Alstonefield Village Hall or to go on an outing.
 A coach collects people from many surrounding villages for the outings, and members collect those without transport to bring them to meetings in their cars.
 Every time we meet there is good food on offer, as well as plenty of laughter, plenty to make us think and to entertain us, and wonderful friendship.

 Membership costs £4 per year, afternoon tea at meetings costs £5, the coach for outings costs £6, transport to meetings in a car costs £1.
-We bring items for a grocery raffle to each meeting and also hold a raffle on each outing.
+We bring items for a grocery raffle to each meeting and have a ‘bring and buy’ table at each meeting, and also hold a raffle on each outing.

 For more information, please ring Lorraine on 01335 310353 or Ann on 01298 84394.

 22nd March 2.30pm First meeting, including AGM and cream tea

 12th April Lunch at The Egerton Arms, Astbury, visit to Astbury Meadows Garden Centre

 26th April 2.30pm ‘Wills, LPAs, Inheritance Tax & Long Term Care’ – Rachael Holmes B&B

 10th May Lunch at The Ashbank, visit to Emma Bridgewater Pottery Outlet & Cafe